degeri/securepi/latest.md

 * A general laptop or desktop that will be running the node.
 Referred as (`Computer A`)
 * A secure system that will be running our wallet for which we will be using a RaspberryPi4 device (It can be another laptop too).
 Referred as (`Wallet-B`).
 This system should also be connected to an external monitor and keyboard.
 It should also connect to the local network via ethernet.
 * All details/commands that come within curly braces `{}` cannot be copy-pasted, you will need to remove the curly braces and edit them to suit your setup.

+### Benefits of this setup

+* The wallet `Wallet-B` is kept offline and turned off most of the time.
+This allows greatly reduces attack surface/opportunity.
+* An attacker would first have to compromise the dcrd on `Computer A` and find a way to jump into `Wallet-B` using the RPC to both compromise and exfiltrate data.
+This is highly unlikely and difficult to pull off.
+* dcrd on `Computer A` can be used for other purposes in your local network (eg. other wallets, DEX, VSPD, etc), so you don't need to maintain multiple dcrd instances within your local network.

 ## Setting up Computer A: